Goswin (bishop of Poznań)

-Goswin, Bishop of Poznan was a 12th-century Polish Bishop, whose death was reported in the obituary of the Abbey of St. Vincent under the daily date 5 April.
+Goswin, Bishop of Poznan was a 12th-century Polish bishop, whose death was reported in the obituary of the Abbey of St. Vincent under the daily date 5 April.
 His diocese is not known, but it is presumed he was a Bishop of Poznań.

-In the catalogue of Bishops of Poznań there is a large gap from 1112AD, when the Bishop was Pavel until 1146AD, when Bogufał is Bishop.

-Goswin could therefore be Bishop between Paul and Bogufał.
+In the catalogue of Bishops of Poznań there is a large gap from 1112AD, when the bishop was Pavel, until 1146AD, when Bogufał was bishop.
+Goswin could therefore have been bishop between Paul and Bogufał.